coala/documentation/Users/Tutorial.rst

     ``cli`` is an internally reserved section name.
 All of its settings are implicitly inherited to every other section by default.
-It is because of this implicit inheritance feature that we are adviced to rename the ``cli`` section to something else.
+It is because of this implicit inheritance feature that we are advised to rename the ``cli`` section to something else.
 Doing so will save us from having unexpected values of ``cli`` being implicitly inherited into our sections.
 We strongly suggest renaming it.